 Finally, a file with the 3D model generated in solid volumes is also generated.
 (ACIS solid)

-The excel .XLS file contains a report in DIN.A4 format ready to print.
+The .XLSX spreadsheet file contains a report in DIN.A4 format ready to print.
 In it we find all the project metrics that are normally shown in the Data panel to the right.

 The report includes:

 All Area Schedulesfor the project as a whole and for each of the buildings within it.

 The Housing Mix for the project as a whole and for each of the buildings within it.

 A summary of the Below Grade Areas and Ratios including the basement area schedule, and a count of parking spaces and storage rooms.